Oktopuce/site_generator/Documentation/Configuration/Index.rst

 .. only:: html

-	This chapter describes how to the extension can be configured
+	Those chapters describes how the extension can be configured

 .. toctree::
 	:maxdepth: 5